Sentinel Online FAQ

 The Copernicus Services Data Hub is an access to Sentinels data dedicated to Copernicus Services and European Institutions.

 What is the registration process in the Copernicus Services Data Hub?

-Only members of Copernicus Services (defined on the CSCDA website) are eligible for access to Sentinels data via the Copernicus Services Data Hub.
+Only members of Copernicus Services and European Institutions (defined on the CSCDA website) are eligible for access to Sentinels data via the Copernicus Services Data Hub.
 These users shall first register to access CSCDA services and contact the Services Coordinated Interface at firstname.lastname@example.org to request an account on the Copernicus Services Data Hub.